puppetlabs/pupperware/README-windows.md

 The Pupperware project is being tested against the latest [LCOW (Linux Containers on Windows)](https://github.com/linuxkit/lcow) support available from Docker and Microsoft, and as such has a number of pre-requisites.
 At a high level, this support enables running Linux and Windows containers side-by-side on the same host and relies on:

-* A build of Windows newer than Windows 10, Build 1709
+* A build of Windows newer than Windows 10, Build 1809
   - Per [Moby Issue 33850 Comment](https://github.com/moby/moby/issues/33850#issuecomment-478192332) from Mar 29 2019, LCOW will only support V2 HCS APIs which require RS4 / RS5 builds (Windows 10 1803+, Windows Server 2016 1803+, Windows Server 2019+)
+  - More specifically, the Postgres Linux container requires RS5 (Windows 10 1809+, Windows Server 2019+)
 * Docker edge release 18.02 with experimental features enabled, nightly currently preferred
 * A LinuxKit based kernel image
 * docker-compose binaries